jonathanrbarney/arizona-state-law/constitution/article_7.md

 United States senator on the official ballot at the general election next preceding the election of a United States senator.

-10. Direct primary election law
+10. Open primary election law

 Section 10.
-The Legislature shall enact a direct primary election law, which shall provide for the nomination of candidates for all elective State, county, and city offices, including candidates for United States Senator and for Representative in Congress.
-Any person who is registered as no party preference or independent as the party preference or who is registered with a political party that is not qualified for representation on the ballot may vote in the primary election of any one of the political parties that is qualified for the ballot.
+The Legislature shall enact an open primary election law, which shall provide for the nomination of candidates for all elective State, county, and city offices, including candidates for United States Senator and for Representative in Congress.
+Any candidate qualified for the ballot shall be permitted to choose whether or not they desire their party affiliation to be indicated along with their name on all ballots used in their election.
+The party affiliation of a candiate shall not be a factor used in determining their qualification for election.
+In all primary elections, five candidates shall be chosen by the electors to continue to the general election.
+In the case that there are less than five qualified candidates, as many qualified candidates as exist shall be permitted to continue to the general election.

 11. General elections; date